dcernst/dcernst.github.io/teaching/mat431s21/syllabus.md

 </table>
 </center>

 Not completing the self-assessment step may impact the score on your homework.
 On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the proofs/solutions that are due that day.

-The following framework assumes that we will be in a remote setting.
-If we happen to return to face-to-face classes, we will adjust in a natural way.
 With a few exceptions, homework assignment will consist of two parts.

-**Part 1:** Prior to the start of class, you will need to capture your handwritten work digitally and then upload a PDF to BbLearn.
+**Part 1:** This portion of the assignment is named "Homework X" in BbLearn, where "X" is the number of the assignment.
+Prior to the start of class, you will need to capture your handwritten work digitally and then upload a PDF to BbLearn.
 There are many free smartphone apps for doing this.
 I use TurboScan on my iPhone.
 Submitting your work prior to class allows me to see what you accomplished outside of class.
 Part 1 will be assessed using the following rubric.

 <center>
 <table class="table table-striped">